 Politifact emerged in 2007, far before misinformation and fake news became a dominant part of the political narrative.
 Politifact labels claims made as "True," "Mostly True," "Half True," "Mostly False," "False," and my personal favorite, "Pants on Fire."
 The tool operates primarily using human analysis and has become an increasingly popular reference tool for people to evaluate claims made by politicians.
 Whenever a statement is made that is newsworthy or significant, and you are unsure of its truth, turn to Politifact.

 PeakMetrics - Listening to the Conversation & Tracking Media Narratives

 PeakMetrics is a platform which helps organizations continuously track the information environment and measure how messages develop from channel to channel.
-It has built one of the most comprehensive datasets of news stories, social posts, and TV/radio, and is one of the best tools you can use to track misinformation and disinformation in the modern media world.
+It has built one of the most comprehensive datasets of news stories, social posts, and TV/radio, podcasts, and much more, and is one of the best tools you can use to track misinformation and disinformation in the modern media world.

 The importance of social listening tools

 Social listening tools, such as PeakMetrics, are vital in identifying and addressing misinformation and disinformation.
 Misinformation creeps up in nearly every section of the internet, from Twitter and Facebook to Reddit and 4Chan, and keeping up with activity on all these platforms without a social listening tool is nearly impossible.

 Media monitoring and social listening are essential for measuring the success of a digital marketing campaign, keeping up to date on your industry and competitors, and gaining an in-depth understanding of relevant topics.